theskiratta/calirp-gasmask/README.md

 # FiveM Gask Mask Script v2.5
-a FiveM gas mask script using the ACE permission system.
+A FiveM gas mask script.

 ## Description
 By wearing a gasmask (configurable in the config) you become immune to tear gas.